Producers: Gary Binkow, Brad Miska, and Roxanne Benjamin

 Director/Screenwriter: Brendan Steere

 A grieving pastor is injured on a trip to China.
 Now when he gets angry, he turns into a dinosaur.
 His hooker friend convinces him to use it for good.
-Meanwhile, a group of Christians are trying to make life horrible so people will come to God.
+Meanwhile, a group of Christians is trying to make life horrible so people will come to God.

 This is a super low-budget production with basic dinosaur effects — when it uses them at all.
 It embraces its lack of resources and is quite funny at times.
 The acting is also good.
+A sequel is supposedly in the works.

 Starring Greg Cohan, Alyssa Kempinski, Daniel Steere, and Jiechang Yang.